AGH Reseach Team "ASBRAIN"

-The team was founded in 2019 and dedicated to develop innovative models of neurons and their self-organizing structures capable of adapting to any data and relations between them, building associations and using them in cognitive processes, prediction, clustering, grouping, classification, inference, recommendation, modeling emotions and needs, learning with the use of motivation, knowledge formation and strong artificial intelligence, and their applications, inter alia, for the use of natural language and in various issues of biomedical engineering.
+The team was founded in 2019 and is dedicated to the development of innovative models of neurons and their self-organizing graph structures and deep neural networks capable of adapting to any data and relations between them, building associations and using them in cognitive processes, prediction, clustering, grouping, classification, inference, recommendation, modeling emotions and needs, learning with the use of motivation, knowledge formation, weak and strong artificial intelligence and their applications, inter alia, for operating natural language, creating intelligent motivated agents and in various issues of biomedical engineering.

 AGH RESEARCH TEAM:

 - dr hab.
 Adrian Horzyk, prof. AGH (Team Leader)